 All prerequisite course work must be taken for a grade.
-Pass/fail, credit/non-credit or satisfactory/ unsatisfactory are not acceptable.
+Classes scored as pass/fail, credit/noncredit or satisfactory/unsatisfactory are not acceptable.
 However CLEP, ACT and Advanced Placement credits are acceptable when officially documented on a college transcript.

-All prerequisite course work must be completed before the start of the DPT program; preference will be given to students who have at least 80% of their math and science prerequisites (8 classes) completed at the time of application.
+All prerequisite course work must be completed before the start of the program.
+Preference will be given to students having completed at least 80% of the prerequisites at the time of application.

 If a prerequisite course is taken more than once (even if at different universities), all instances that appear on the official transcript must be reported.
-The grades from all attempts will be averaged in prerequisite GPA calculations.
+The grades from the best score on each class will be used in prerequisite GPA calculations.

 These courses must be college level.
 The courses may be inorganic chemistry or they may be a combination of organic, inorganic or biochemistry.
 Introductory courses that cannot be used as prerequisites for more advanced courses are not acceptable.